Ernestine duchies: Ernestine Duchies since 1918

-Saxe-Weimar-Eisenach, Saxe-Coburg-Gotha, Saxe-Meiningen, and Saxe-Altenburg were the only remaining duchies (Weimar-Eisenach was a Grand Duchy since 1809 and officially Grand Duchy of Saxony since 1903) at the time of the German Revolution of 1918.
-Their legal privileges and status as Dukes were abolished under the new republican regime and remain so.
-The four duchies became five constituent states of the Weimar Republic by splitting Gotha and Coburg.
-On the 1 July 1920 the Free State of Coburg was joined into the Free State of Bavaria.
-The other four states were merged on the 1 May 1920 alongside Schwarzburg-Rudolstadt and Schwarzburg-Sondershausen into the Free State of Thuringia.
+Saxe-Weimar-Eisenach, Saxe-Coburg-Gotha, Saxe-Meiningen and Saxe-Altenburg were the only remaining duchies at the time of the German Revolution of 1918.
+(Weimar-Eisenach was the result of the merger of the personal union of Weimar and Eisenach into one title in 1809.
+It was raised to a Grand Duchy in 1815 and officially renamed the Grand Duchy of Saxony in 1903.)
+The rulers' legal privileges and status as Dukes were abolished under the new republican regime.
+The four duchies became five of the constituent states of the Weimar Republic when Gotha and Coburg split.
+The Free State of Coburg became part of the Free State of Bavaria on 1 July 1920.
+The other four states plus Schwarzburg-Rudolstadt, Schwarzburg-Sondershausen and the People's State of Reuss merged on 1 May 1920 to form the State of Thuringia.

-This reorganisation has remained to the present day, although it was de facto non existent during Nazi Rule, when the Reichsgau system was used instead and Gau Thuringia administered the Free State and Gau Bayreuth administered northern Bavaria.
+This reorganisation has remained to the present day, although it was de facto nonexistent during Nazi Rule, when the Reichsgau system was used instead and Gau Thuringia administered the Free State and Gau Bayreuth administered northern Bavaria.
 Between 1945 and 1990 Thuringia was in the Soviet Occupation zone and then East Germany while Bavaria was in the American Occupation zone and then West Germany.

-Surviving Claimants
+Surviving claimants

 On 13 February 1991 Georg Moritz, Hereditary Prince of Saxe-Altenburg died and with him the line of Ernest, Duke of Saxe-Hildburghausen and Saxe-Altenburg went extinct.
 His claim passed to Michael, Prince of Saxe-Weimar-Eisenach (b.
 15 November 1946).
 This line is also likely to go extinct soon as Michael only has a daughter and the only other male is his cousin Prince Wilhelm Ernst (b.
 10 August 1946), whose son died childless in 2018.
 These two represent the last non-morganatic descendants of William, Duke of Saxe-Weimar.
 The remaining four males in this line are the Barons of Heygendorff.

 The situation is even worse for Konrad, Prince of Saxe-Meiningen (b.
 14 April 1952), who is the sole non-morganatic male member of the Saxe-Meiningens and unmarried.
 His nephew and grandnephew are morganatic as are the Barons von Saalfeld.
 They are the only remaining descendants of Bernhard I, Duke of Saxe-Meiningen.

-In the very likely event of the extinction of these two senior branches, the sole represantation of the Ernestine Wettins will pass to the descendants of Francis, Duke of Saxe-Coburg-Saalfeld, who are the present Saxe-Coburg-Gothas led by Andreas, Prince of Saxe-Coburg and Gotha (b.
-21 March 1943), the House of Windsor, the Royal Family of Belgium and the Royal Family of Bulgaria.
+In the very likely event of the extinction of these two senior branches, the sole representation of the Ernestine Wettins will pass to the descendants of Francis, Duke of Saxe-Coburg-Saalfeld, who are the present Saxe-Coburg-Gothas led by Hubertus, Prince of Saxe-Coburg and Gotha (b.
+16 September 1975), the House of Windsor, the Royal Family of Belgium and the Royal Family of Bulgaria.
 Francis and his nephew Ludwig Frederick Emil von Coburg are also ancestors to morganatic lines.